History gives us a sense of proportion: it’s an antidote to a lot of unfortunately human trends like self-importance and self-pity.

-“By the time I realized my heritage, my father was gone and my mother was too sick to go with me.
+“By the time I realized my heritage, my father was gone, and my mother was too sick to go with me.
 And not knowing the language made all the things more difficult.”

 “No, I didn’t.
-They didn’t want to talk and I didn’t know what questions to ask.
+They didn’t want to talk, and I didn’t know what questions to ask.
 And now is too late.” his head drops.

-I took all my family to Poland (and Europe for that matter), to let them have a glimpse where we came from.
+I took all my family to Poland (and Europe for that matter), to let them have a glimpse of where we came from.
 They’ve met my friends, saw my schools, visited the village, where my father was born and which still bears our family name.
 But there is much more than that.
 Both of my parents lived through, and survived, the nightmare of WW2.
 My father never talked much about the atrocities he and his friends went through.
 But my mother did.
 And I asked questions, and read, and read.
 And now we are at the point where my children are proud of our family past.

 On the left it’s a picture of- my parents, probably even they were married.
 On the right – my mother, 20, my grandmother, 38, and, deep in the carriage, the author, less than six months old.
 I hope you can appreciate how well did they all look in the middle of a carnage of war.
-The ruins give a glimpse to the ruthlessness of war, but the Kolumna Zygmunta is still upright, as a symbol of strengths of Polish people.
+The ruins give a glimpse of the ruthlessness of war, but the Kolumna Zygmunta is still upright, as a symbol of the strengths of the Polish people.

 In the next post, I will describe how did I get to the roots of my family.